top of page

 Antoinette Bunn

-She discovered her passion for elopements while officiating weddings and believes small ceremonies are one of the most intimate and simplistic ways of getting married - capturing the essence of what this special day is truly about.
+Her passion for elopements blossomed from officiating weddings and believes small ceremonies are one of the most intimate and simplistic ways of getting married; capturing the essence of what this special day is truly about.

 Favorite Quote: “The best and most beautiful things in the world cannot be seen or even touched, they must be felt with the heart.” - Helen Keller